ascholerChemeketa/cs160Reader/_sources/CSP/CSPrinTeasers/computeNumbers.rst

 Press the |runbutton| button below to make the computer execute these steps.
 The output from this program will be displayed to the right of the program.

-Pres the |audiobutton| button below to bring up an "Audio Tour" that explains this program, line-by-line.

 You can only use the *Save* and *Load* buttons if you are logged in.
 The *Save* button will save the current program and the *Load* button will load a saved program.

 .. activecode:: payment_calc